Sara12-2/EventSphere-Pro/README.md

 ## 1. Executive Summary

-**EventSphere Pro** is a proposed full-stack SaaS-style Event Management Platform designed as the third portfolio project for a developer building a Full-Stack + AI Engineer portfolio (alongside **AgentForge**, an AI/LLM SaaS, and **StockFlow**, a business ERP with inventory workflows).
+**EventSphere Pro** is a proposed full-stack SaaS-style Event Management Platform designed as the  portfolio project.
 The platform is envisioned as a complete event lifecycle system covering **discovery, booking, ticketing, payments, QR check-in, and analytics** — not a simple CRUD app, but a multi-role, production-grade product.

 > **Vision statement:** *"A complete event discovery, booking, ticketing, and management platform where organizers can create events, sell tickets, manage attendees, and analyze performance."*